 I say this every year, but it has to be one of the slowest winters on record!
-With every type of weather system flying around over the past few months, including sub zero temperatures, Siberian winds and snow by the inch, it is finally nice to say that spring certainly feels like it has arrived.
+With every type of weather system flying around over the past few months, including sub-zero temperatures, Siberian winds, and snow by the inch, it is finally nice to say that spring certainly feels like it has arrived.

 I managed to fish one night in Feb, catching a lovely 20lb+ common from a well-stocked Suffolk venue, following a night of freezing temperatures.
 From then on out, it has been pretty tragic on the weather front and as a result, I have not managed to get out for a night since.

-I was due to meet up with my good mate Gav Walding for a quick night before the big one show down at Farnborough, we had plans to do some work and then spend the night fairly socially catching up.
-I got down around mid morning and after a quick walk round the lake, I was pretty undecided about where to go having not seen any visual signs to go off.
+I was due to meet up with my good mate Gav Walding for a quick night before the big one show at Farnborough, we had plans to do some work and then spend the night fairly socially catching up.
+I got down around mid-morning and after a quick walk around the lake, I was pretty undecided about where to go having not seen any visual signs to go off.
 Two other anglers were on the lake and with the lovely spring sunshine beating down on the water, I headed for the far bank which looked good from where I was standing.

 The lake is renowned for doing early bites on zigs, so this was an obvious starting point for the day ahead.
 The depths are pretty uniform for the venue, ranging between 6/7ft in most areas.
 I had already done a bit of prep the night before and had a bundle of zigs tied up ready to go.
 My plan was to fish the zigs on all three and rove them around every hour or so until bites were forthcoming.
-I had a little tip off from my mate Brad that the 3/4ft depth was the one to go for, which made obvious sense with the fish starting to wake up and move around the pit once again.
+I had a little tip-off from my mate Brad that the 3/4ft depth was the one to go for, which made obvious sense with the fish starting to wake up and move around the pit once again.